shengyin-git/nn/README.md

 test_nn_pytorch_softmax_feature.py is the script for testing with data_224 with resnet extracted features already using softmax and cross entropy loss.

+reload_nn.py is for testing the trained neural network.

 test_nn_pytorch_bce_feature.py is the one recommended.